lowRISC/opentitan/doc/project/checklist.md

 ### ALL_INTERFACES_EXERCISED

-For simulations, all interfaces are connected to all sidebands and exercised.
+For simulations, interfaces are connected to all ports of the DUT and are exercised.
 For an FPV testbench, assertions have been added for all interfaces including sidebands.

 ### ALL_ASSERTION_CHECKS_ADDED